 - The customer service provider

-How do B2B companies use electronic billing?
+How do B2B companies use electronic billing services?

 It is another example of a win-win, as both the sender and payer can quickly process and account for bills rather than rely on a manual process.
 Whether you need to reach individual consumers or other businesses, the benefits of using electronic billing are clear.